muratk3n/thirdwave/en/2019/01/capitalism.md

 # Capitalism Eating Itself

-Wolfgang Streck, *How Will Capitalism End*
+Wolfgang Streeck, *How Will Capitalism End*

 At first glance, there is indeed much that speaks against pronouncing capitalism dead, regardless of all the ominous writing on the